YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

       +----------------+----------------+
                      ^
          some barricade that processes
-         code from the outide world, which
+         code from the outside world, which
          you assume to be bad, before it makes it into your code
       ```